 Cleaning is one of the most difficult parts of dealing with medical equipment.
 It is the most critical reprocessing step, says Thomas Fischer, Ph.D., Chief Science Officer for CS Medical.
 "It removes more than 99.9 percent of the bioburden from the probe," he points out.
 "If a probe is not properly cleaned, terminal disinfection may not be possible.
 Failure to properly clean probes has considerable consequences for both the patient and the healthcare provider."
 Additionally, Dr. Fischer goes on to state, "If reprocessing is delayed, that allows for the accumulation and hardening of bioburden.
 Bio burden can dry into a nearly impervious substance - harder to remove than dried baby food on a high-chair."

 Once you have cleaned the ultrasound transducer the next important step is to properly dry the probe.
 Drying is equally important as cleaning when it comes to automated ultrasound reprocessors.
 Any debris, gel or residual water can mitigate the disinfection process.
 When determining the proper drying method it is important to remember not to introduce new sources of contaminant that could affect the ability of the automated reprocessor to perform properly.
-A drying cloth should be lint free so as not to leave debris on the probe.
-This debris can enter into the fluid flow path of the automated reprocessor and limit the flow of the high level disinfectant thus resulting in an error or run abort by the reprocessor.
+A drying cloth should be low-lint so as not to leave debris on the probe.
+This debris can enter into the fluid flow path of the automated reprocessor and limit the flow of the high-level disinfectant thus resulting in an error or run abort by the reprocessor.

 A critical step that should not be overlooked at the conclusion of high-level disinfection is using a drying cloth that is free of contaminants.
 The cloth serves as another risk mitigation step and removes residual moisture that might exist from the automated reprocessor.
-Once again, the drying cloth should be lint-free and contaminant-free.
-A single-use, lint-free and gamma irradiated drying cloth is available from CS Medical.
+Once again, the drying cloth should be low-lint and contaminant-free.
+A single-use, low-lint and gamma irradiated drying cloth is available from CS Medical.
 QwikDry® is a solution to remove moisture without reintroducing contaminants.

 In conclusion, the first defense is a good offense and in healthcare, that means education.
 If employees are educated about how to clean and understand why certain steps are essential, they are much less likely to skip or shortchange those steps.
 In an environment that is very dynamic with new technologies, responsibilities, and turnover, ongoing education and training allows your staff to keep current.